In the News: Plant Safety Tips Highlighted in Plant Engineering Magazine

 ANZI Z358.1 addresses where and how to install the equipment and the flushing liquid’s velocity, pressure and temperature.
 If a person is exposed to a dangerous substance, they need to flush the area of their body exposed with tepid water as quickly as possible.
 Using tepid water prevents scalding and low-temperature shock.

-There are various solutions for tepid water delivery to these stations, including mixing valves, electric water heaters and instantaneous electric or steam heater systems.
+Various solutions exist for tepid water delivery to these stations, including mixing valves, electric water heaters, and instantaneous electric or steam heater systems.

 Strict adherence to regulations and industry standards